jonathanscholtes/azure-ai-foundry-agentic-workshop/docs/notebooks.md

 ---

-### ⚙️ Environment Variables for Notebooks
+### ⚙️ Configure Your Environment

-After downloading the notebook files, create a `.env` file in the same directory to connect your code to the deployed Azure AI resources.
+To connect your notebooks to your Azure AI resources, create a .env file with your specific service credentials.

 #### Steps:

-1. Copy the contents of `sample.env` to a new file named `.env`.
+1. Copy `sample.env` to a new file named `.env`
-2. Update the values in `.env` with your specific Azure resource details:
+2. Replace the placeholder values with your Azure resource info:

 ```
 AZURE_AI_SEARCH_ENDPOINT='Your Azure AI Search Endpoint'